-The hormonal changes occuring will make mom tired, sensitive and possibly nausated, to mention some of the more common pregnancy symptoms.
-Eating healthy is now very important.
+The hormonal changes that occur will make mom tired, sensitive or moody, and possibly nauseated, to mention some of the more common pregnancy symptoms.
+Eating healthy and avoiding some foods is now very important.

-If you were to have an ultrasound, you may notice that your baby still has the resemblances of a tail, but that will disappear in the next few weeks.
+Your baby will still have some semblance of a tail, but that will disappear in the next few weeks.

-If you are curious on what your baby looks like in this early stage of pregnancy, the book A Child Is Born by Lennart Nilsson. has detailed photos of 7 weeks embryos (and from the rest of the pregnancy too), showing the tiny “hands”, “eyes” and much more.
+If you are curious about what your baby looks like during this early stage of pregnancy, the book A Child Is Born by Lennart Nilsson. has detailed photos of 7 weeks embryos (and from the rest of the pregnancy too), showing the tiny “hands”, “eyes” and much more.
 It’s a wonderful book!

 You can also watch several fetal development videos here.